top of page

 Guard Your Joy

 If you need extra money, by all means, get a side gig.
-Drive the Uber, freelance the skill, sell the course.
-That is a strategic financial decision.
+Drive for Uber, freelance with your skillset, sell courses.
+That's a strategic financial decision.

-But do not confuse a financial strategy with a creative outlet.
+But don't confuse a financial strategy with a creative outlet.

 Person in gray tracksuit walking through a golden field at sunset, hands brushing tall grass.
 Peaceful and serene atmosphere.